 Phone Number: (828) 357-5750

 If it is your first visit, start with a gin and whiskey tasting.
-My husband and I shared a tasting since we were already eyeing cocktails.
+We shared a tasting since we were already eyeing cocktails.

 Then, order one of their delicious craft cocktails.
 Think Old Fashioned’s, Smashes, and Whiskey Sours.